-These good old-fashioned Dutch oven recipes are excellent served at a mountain man rendezvous or at the homestead.
+These good old-fashioned Dutch oven recipes are excellent served at a mountain man rendezvous, the homestead, or on a campfire.

 An indispensable part of a well-equipped mountain man’s kit was the Dutch oven, a perfect cooking vessel for use in a primitive fireplace or on a campfire.
 Made out of cast iron, the pot has a tight-fitting lid and short legs to keep it above the coals.
 On the American frontier, the lid was flanged to let the cook pile additional coals on top to aid in cooking.
 Well-suited for boiling, baking, or frying, the Dutch oven was used to prepare everything from stews to desserts.